-

 West Fremont, St Francis Water Main Improvements

-This project will replace approximately 5,400 linear feet (LF) of existing deteriorating water main with new cathodically protected ductile iron pipe (DIP) water mains.
+Replaced over 5,600 linear feet of existing cast iron (CI) water main with new cathodically protected ductile iron (DI) water main.

 -